Jabulani-N/holbertonschool-AirBnB_clone/README.md

 unittests will be graded using `python3 -m unittest discover tests`

+## known issues

+### unittest can find the test file, but fails to import the test module:

+- `ImportError: Failed to import test module: test_models.test_base_model`

+potential solutions:

+* check names of everything within the file, and be sure it lines up exactly

 # Task 3 - BaseModel

 `BaseModel` will be a class contained in `models/base_model.py`